hartenthaler/hh_extended_family/readme.md

 * whether user filter options are available
 * whether empty family parts are hidden or shown
 * whether summary counts are displayed
+* whether extended summary statistics are displayed
 * whether partner chains count toward totals
 * whether the compact or enriched design is used
 * whether labels and relationship parameters are displayed
+* whether relationship-path mouseover information is available for shown people
 * how place names are displayed in event boxes
+* whether the Print/PDF button is available
 * whether the clippings cart action is available
 * whether the clippings cart button uses huhwt-cce or the internal Extended Family action

+If the Print/PDF button is enabled, users can open a print-optimized page for the currently selected filter variant.
+The browser's print dialog can then be used to print the report or save it as a PDF.

 If the clippings cart button is enabled and [huhwt-cce](https://github.com/huhwt/huhwt-cce) is available, administrators can choose between the recommended huhwt-cce action and the internal Extended Family action.